- Have a "To Do" list that is updated daily.

 - Take time to think.

-- Prepare for meetings and participate.
+- Prepare for meetings ... and participate when in them.

 - Read regularly ... news, industry news, job related literature.